-U.S. News & World Report ranks UW Medical Center's endocrinology care among the top 20 nationally for our patient care and outcomes.
+U.S. News & World Report ranks UW Medical Center’s endocrinology care among the nation's best for our patient care and outcomes.

 Your sight is a vital part of how you interact with the world.
 If you need eye surgery, you can feel confident knowing your care is backed by the front-line research and practice of the UW Medicine Eye Institute at Harborview, the premier facility for eye surgery in the five-state region.
 The Eye Institute is transforming eye care locally and globally, by exploring bold new possibilities like using stem cells to restore sight.

 UW Medical Center’s Digestive Health Center is a regional resource for gastroenterology care, including surgery.
 Our multidisciplinary teams serve patients from throughout the United States and offer a full range of procedures for digestive disorders.

 The Esophageal and Gastric Diseases Clinic at UW Medical Center evaluates the function of the digestive tract, focusing on the esophagus and the stomach, and provides surgical consultation by specialized surgeons.

 Each of our surgeons is fellowship trained in minimally invasive surgery of the upper gastrointestinal tract (esophagus and stomach).
 Our multidisciplinary team evaluates many symptoms, including those related to gastroesophageal reflux disease (GERD), esophageal and gastric cancer, hiatal and paraesophageal hernias, achalasia, esophageal diverticula and other complex problems.